asoltesz/solakube/docs/postgres-pgo.md

 ### When the DB cluster is lost

-In this case, the local backup repository is also lost, so you can only recover the data from the S3 repository.
+In this case, the local, in-cluster backup repository is also lost, so you can only recover the data from the S3 repository.

 Restoring from S3 backups may be necessary in the following scenarios:
 - total loss of the K8s cluster (the local backup repository is lost too or we didn't even keep local backups, only remote S3 backups)